rstraubecisco/SXO-workflows/README.md

 - Select your Target
 - Run the workflow
 - Enter required input for workflow execution (API token, recipients, organization name)
-- Workflow collects the data and
+- Workflow collects the data
 - Workflow replaces tags in HTTP Email body with data
 - Send Email report to recipients